adampaquette/DataCloner/README.md

 # DataCloner
-Tool (API/GUI) for cloning SQL data precisely.
+Tool built with .NET Core (API/GUI) for cloning SQL data precisely.
 Starting rows with their dependencies and their derivatives.

 ## Overview

-It is a software whose core is composed of a recursive algorithm which is based on a starting line of a database to go to recover all the dependencies and derived from it.
+This software's core is composed of a recursive algorithm based on a starting row of a database and then will recover all of the dependencies and the derived from the row.
 In the end, it is an integral record that can be saved in a file for future loading or can be executed directly into a database with the same table structure.

 ## Who is the application for?